 Navigation: Editing Fonts > Tools >

-Glyph names are multipurpose, as they are used with FontCreator to identify glyphs and optionally then can be stored inside the generated font.
+Glyph names are multipurpose, as they are used with FontCreator to identify glyphs and can then optionally be stored inside the generated font.

 Years ago glyph names were an important part of a font, but nowadays most TrueType fonts are shipped without glyph names, as that information is no longer used, thus only takes up space.